Eneabba, Western Australia: Resources and industry

 The Warradarge Wind Farm, located southeast of Eneabba, has been operational since August 2020.

 Since the early 1990s, Iluka Resources has been producing monazite and xenotime, which are rare-earth-bearing minerals, as by-products of processing mineral sands that produce zircon, used in ceramics, and titanium dioxide, which is used in paint pigment, plastics, and paper.
-These byproducts have an estimated value of US$650m (£440m) in 2025, and have been stockpiled them in a disused mining hole near its Narngulu Mineral Separation Plant at Eneabba.
+These byproducts have an estimated value of US$650m (£440m) in 2025, and have been stockpiled in a disused mining hole near its Narngulu Mineral Separation Plant at Eneabba.
 Iluka commissioned a processing plant that separates the monazite (and additional zircon), producing a 90% monazite concentrate that will be input to a new fully-integrated rare earths refinery at Eneabba.
 This was completed in 2022.
 The development is supported by an Australian Government loan of AU$1.25 billion under its Critical Minerals Strategy.
 From 2027, neodymium, praseodymium, dysprosium, terbium, and other rare-earth elements will be produced at the facility.
 With the demand for rare earths growing by 50–170% between 2025 and 2030, and most of the rare-earths being produced by China in recent years, the plant is aiming to supply a significant proportion of Western demand for rare-earths.
 Iluka has to work within the Australian legislative framework to avoid polluting the environment, as processing rare-earths involves extraction, leaching, thermal cracking, and refining, which produce radioactive components.